piskareviv/blog_aux_ntt_1/text/main.md

 Here we optimize computation of sum of products by doing $ (\sum\limits_i a_i \cdot b_i)\ \%\ mod$, instead of usual $ \sum\limits_i (a_i \cdot b_i\ \%\ mod)$.
-Instead of reducing every product, we compute sum of products and do a single reduction for that sum.
+Instead of reducing every product, we compute sum of products and perform a single reduction for that sum.

 For some reason compiler won't generate good enough code for this function without `O3` optimization level, so I enabled it specifically for this part using `__attribute__((optimize("O3")))`.